jmlallier/super-rentals/README.md

 # super-rentals

-This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.
+But it'll remain un-introduced for now. :/

 ## Prerequisites